-- 20. To reach an agreed political settlement and to take the gun out of Irish politics, there must be public commitment and adherence to fundamental principles of democracy and non-violence.
-Those who aspire to participate in all-party negotiations should affirm their commitment to such principles. - 21.
-Accordingly, we recommend the parties to such negotiations publicly affirm their total and absolute commitment: - To democratic and exclusively peaceful means of resolving political issues; - b.
+- 19. To reach an agreed political settlement and to take the gun out of Irish politics, there must be public commitment and adherence to fundamental principles of democracy and non-violence.
+Participants in all-party negotiations should affirm their commitment to such principles. - 20.
+Accordingly, we recommend the parties to such negotiations affirm their total and absolute commitment: - To democratic and exclusively peaceful means of resolving political issues; - b.
 To the total disarmament of all paramilitary organisations; - c.
 To agree that such disarmament must be verifiable to the satisfaction of an independent commission; - d.
 To renounce for themselves, and to oppose any effort by others, to use force, or threaten to use force, to influence the course or the outcome of all-party negotiations; - e.
 To agree to abide by the terms of any agreement reached in all-party negotiations and to resort to democratic and exclusively peaceful methods in trying to alter any aspect of that outcome with which they may disagree; and, - f.
-To urge that "punishment" killings and beatings stop and to take effective steps to prevent such actions. - 22.
-The need for this last principle has become especially clear to us since we began our work.
+To urge that "punishment" killings and beatings stop and to take effective steps to prevent such actions. - 21.
 We join the Governments, religious leaders, and many others in condemning "punishment" killings and beatings.
 They contribute to the fear that those who have used violence to pursue political objectives in the past will do so again in the future.
-They have no place in a lawful society.
+Such actions have no place in a lawful society.

-- 23. Those who demand decommissioning prior to all-party negotiations do so out of concern that the paramilitaries will use force, or threaten to use force, to influence the negotiations, or to change any aspect of the outcome of negotiations with which they disagree.
-Given the history of Northern Ireland, this is not an unreasonable concern. - 24.
-The principles we recommend address those concerns directly.
-Each party to the negotiations would publicly affirm its total and absolute commitment, in general terms, to democratic and exclusively peaceful means of resolving political issues.
-With specific reference to the negotiations, each party would agree to renounce the use or threat of force to influence the negotiations or to change the outcome. - 25.
-The principles would also commit all parties to the total disarmament of all paramilitary organisations, and to agree that such disarmament must be verifiable to the satisfaction of an independent commission. - 26.
+- 22. Those who demand decommissioning prior to all-party negotiations do so out of concern that the paramilitaries will use force, or threaten to use force, to influence the negotiations, or to change any aspect of the outcome of negotiations with which they disagree.
+Given the history of Northern Ireland, this is not an unreasonable concern.
+The principles we recommend address those concerns directly. - 23.
 These commitments, when made and honoured, would remove the threat of force before, during and after all-party negotiations.
 They would focus all concerned on what is ultimately essential if the gun is to be taken out of Irish politics: an agreed political settlement and the total and verifiable disarmament of all paramilitary organisations.
 That should encourage the belief that the peace process will truly be an exercise in democracy.

+IV.
 COMMITMENT TO DECOMMISSIONING